Brent Petersen

 13. Question: May a World Education Services (WES) evaluation be submitted instead of transcripts?

-Answer: As of 2023-July-25, I see the the SGS answers that FAQ and their link is in my first FAQ above.
+Answer: I see the the SGS answers that FAQ and their link is in my first FAQ above.
 I am learning about this evaluation.
 Every department will have a different culture.
 The faculty members in my department often talk about transcripts, not a WES evaluation.
-Faculty members use a variety of techniques to evaluate applications and some may be looking at WES evaluations, updated August 3, 2023.
+Faculty members use a variety of techniques to evaluate applications and some may be looking at WES evaluations, updated July 14, 2026.

 14. Question: Can graduate students earn money as a teaching assistant (TA)?